louismarc-mercier/Image_Processing/README.md

 # Image_Processing
 Different projects on image processing.
-The notebooks hasve been written in the following order:
+The notebooks have been written in the following order:

 1. Kmeans
 2. Resize Images